mishapeskarik/bAutoMine/README.md

 # bAutoMine
-bAutoMine - a Minecraft Java Plugin for 1.16.5 and JDK 17.
-With this plugin, you can add a Auto-Mine to the your server.
+bAutoMine - a Minecraft Java Plugin for 1.13+ and Java 1.8+ With this plugin, you can add a Auto-Mine to the your server.

 # How to use?